Anthony Howell (actor): Career

-He also played Jean Neuhaus, a Belgian chocolatier in a Season 2 episode of Mr Selfridge.
+He also played Jean Neuhaus, a Belgian chocolatier, in an episode in Season 2 of Mr Selfridge.

 Howell filmed Dracula in Budapest, an NBC Universal series starring Jonathan Rhys Meyers.
 He also voices Victor Belmont in the 2014 video game Castlevania: Lords of Shadow 2, as well as providing the motion capture for the protagonist, Dracula.
 He also provided the voice and motion capture for Weyland-Yutani employee Christopher Samuels in the 2014 survival horror game, Alien: Isolation.

 In the summer seasons of 2014 and 2015 he appeared on the stage of the Globe in London, in 2014 as Cassius in Shakespeare's Julius Caesar and in 2015 as Bishop Santa Cruz in Helen Edmundson's The Heresy of Love.

+From 2016 to 2020 he was a station imaging voice over for BBC Three Counties Radio.

-In 2017, he played Cliff in the horror film Widow's Walk.
+In 2017 he played Cliff in the horror film Widow's Walk.

-In 2018, BBC Radio 4 aired a five part drama called The Unforgiven.
-Set in 1984, this was a prequel to the BBC One television series Waking the Dead, which ran from 2000–2011.
-The Unforgiven is written by Waking the Dead's creator, Barbara Machin, and features the original cast, the exception being Trevor Eve who played Detective Superintendent Peter Boyd in the TV series.
-Howell was cast in the role of Detective Constable Peter Boyd for the radio series.
+In 2018 BBC Radio 4 aired a five-part drama, The Unforgiven.
+Set in 1984, this was a prequel to the BBC One television series Waking the Dead, which ran from 2000 to 2011.
+The Unforgiven was written by Barbara Machin, the creator of Waking the Dead, and features the original cast, the exception being Trevor Eve, who played Detective Superintendent Peter Boyd in the TV series, but was replaced by Howell for the radio series.

+He played Palmer, the assassin contracted by George Cornelius (Patrick Malahyde) to kill DCI John Luther (Idris Elba) in the final two episodes of Luther (series 5) which aired in 2019.